0BananaBig0/configuration_file/project_test/FromGccToCPP.md

 1. For the default make command, please refer to
    [4) How To Understand The Actual Process of Pattern Rules](#4-how-to-understand-the-actual-process-of-pattern-rules)
+2. Notes: If you want to use this command in Makefiles, please use `$(MAKE)` instead of `make`.
+This is the more commonly used option.

 #### 1) `make -jn`